cameronprince/mptcc/README.md

 The controller has four outputs which can drive fiber optic transmitters of your choice, or you may use other connectors, such as BNC, with shielded cables.
-The controller sends pulsed square waves of a frequency and duty cycle you control with the rotary encoders on the Interrupter screen.
+The controller sends pulsed square waves of a frequency and duty cycle you control with the rotary encoders while on the Interrupter screen.
 On the MIDI input screen, the controller takes the notes it receives from a MIDI instrument and converts them into pulses matching the frequency and velocity of the received notes and sends them to all outputs.

 The MIDI File screen lists MIDI files found on the SD card and allows you map tracks within a selected file with each of the four outputs.
 During playback, the four rotary encoders control the levels of each output.
-The RGB LEDs are active any time the outputs are active and their colors match the relative level of each output with colors ranging from green to yellow and yellow to red.
+The RGB LEDs are active any time the outputs are active and their colors match the relative level of each output with colors ranging from green, to yellow, to red.

 This software provides a framework for any number of screens with each screen optionally having any number of sub-screens.
 The rotary encoder and push-button inputs cascade down to each screen, or sub-screen,